 - Ability to work in a multi-ethnic and multi-cultural environment.

 - Effective interpersonal skills, customer service skills, and public relations skills.

 - Awareness of the concerns, pressures, and inequities of women, people of color, and people with diverse sexual orientations.

 - Ability to advocate and serve as an ally for the above mentioned groups; willingness to create alliances among students from different backgrounds and experiences.

 - Ability to handle multiple projects and responsibilities.

 Ability to communicate clearly with the public, in both written and spoken venues.

 Junior Intern Retreat:

-The Junior Intern Retreat will be held from January 12-16, 2015 and is mandatory for selected Interns.
+The Junior Intern Retreat occurs in the middle of January and is mandatory for selected Interns.
 This is an opportunity to build relationships and learn to work as a team, since everyone will be working together throughout the following semester.

 For more information about the program, please contact a Senior Intern.